yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-jun-2022/index.md

 ## Graphical changes

-We should be covering the release of the {{< gh-hovercard "8467" "first part of `Project Y.F.C.`" >}} here, but due to schedule issues it was moved to the next report. we're sorry for the incovenience and we'll make sure to cover it next time.
+We should be covering the release of the {{< gh-hovercard "8467" "first part of `Project Y.F.C.`" >}} here, but due to schedule issues it was moved to the next report.
+We're sorry for the inconvenience and we'll make sure to cover it in the next article.
 The good news is that besides yuzu Fried Chicken, there have been other fun GPU improvements to report.

 [Behunin](https://github.com/behunin) is back with a {{< gh-hovercard "8413" "very interesting optimization for our `gpu_thread`," >}} [“a bounded multi-producer multi-consumer concurrent queue”](https://github.com/rigtorp/MPMCQueue).
 This delivers a small 1 or 2 FPS performance boost, but more importantly, better recovery times after load related stuttering spikes.

-Ahh `The Elder Scrolls V: Skyrim`, the once considered benchmark for open world gaming, until better games came out, that is.
+The beloved `The Elder Scrolls V: Skyrim`, once considered the benchmark for open world gaming, until better games came out that is, can now boot!
-[Skyline emulator](https://github.com/skyline-emu/skyline) developer [bylaws](https://github.com/bylaws) found the reason this classic refused to boot until now: {{< gh-hovercard "8414" "the assumed behaviour of the first value" >}} of the GPU related [semaphore](https://en.wikipedia.org/wiki/Semaphore_(programming)) was wrong, it should do a release instead of returning a constant zero.
+[Skyline emulator](https://github.com/skyline-emu/skyline) developer [bylaws](https://github.com/bylaws) found the reason this classic refused to boot until now: {{< gh-hovercard "8414" "the assumed behaviour of the first value" >}} of the GPU related [semaphore](https://en.wikipedia.org/wiki/Semaphore_(programming)) was wrong, it should perform a release instead of returning a constant zero.
-Thanks to this great find by bylaws by the way, the Dovahkiin can finally wake up in that cart.
+Now, thanks to this great find by bylaws, the Dovahkiin can finally wake up in that cart.

 {{< imgs